Cookie preferences

 How can learning be transformed by taking students into the world?

-THINK Global School is the world’s first traveling high school.
-Through its innovative Changemaker Curriculum, student gain firsthand experiences of the world through a combination of place-based and project-based learning.
-Each school year, students at THINK Global School live and learn in four different countries and participate in projects relevant to the locations they find themselves in.
+THINK Global School is the world’s first traveling high school, offering students firsthand experiences of the world through a combination of place- and project-based learning.
+By emphasizing student agency, TGS empowers learners to take ownership of their education as they live and learn in four countries annually, engaging in project modules relevant to their surroundings.

 HundrED 2020